brettvanderwerff/Flaskerizer/README.md

 `parse_javascript`:

 Similar to the parse_html method, the parse_javascript method iterates through the string content of all the javascript files from the designated 'javascript_path' (see config.py) of the Bootstrap template in search of links that reference the content placed in the 'static' folder by the migrate_static method.
 If any links are found, they are modified to reflect the correct structure of the Flask application.
-Once the javascript files are parsed and corrected, they are written to the newly made 'static' folder in the appropriate subdirectory.
+Once the javascript files are parsed and corrected, they are written to the newly made 'static' folder in the appropriate subdirectory of the Flaskerized_app folder.

 **The WriteApp class**